getodk/docs/src/central-upgrade.rst

 .. code-block:: console

- mv .env swap
+ mv .env env-tmp
  git pull
- mv swap .env
+ mv env-tmp .env

 Afterwards, ``git status`` should not say anything about the ``.env`` file at all.
 If it does, copy and paste your entire console session into a `forum thread <https://forum.getodk.org/c/support/6>`_ and someone will help you out.